pinussilvestrus/fpv-logfile-analyzer/README.md

 2. run `npm run setup` for prefill the mongo-db with calculation-data
 3. run `npm start` for serving the app on http://localhost:3100/

+## Develop

+1. Go into project folder
+2. run `npm run setup` for prefill the mongo-db with calculation-data
+3. run `npm run watch` for serving the app on http://localhost:3100/

 ## Cli Usage

 Usage: node cli.js [options]